- Author: Christopher Niesche

-“If you cast your mind forward to where Web3.0 could go, we could be eliminating a significant portion of some of that traditional finance activity fundamentally and moving the dial around what is expected of a finance team away from a lot of that value protection work – which you could argue would be largely automated and eliminated – and more towards that insights creation and those business-steering decisions,”Steve Pratley, KPMG Partner
+“If you cast your mind forward to where Web3.0 could go, we could be eliminating a significant portion of some of that traditional finance activity and moving the dial around what is expected of a finance team away from a lot of that value protection work – which you could argue would be largely automated and eliminated – and more towards insights creation and business-steering decisions,”Steve Pratley, KPMG Partner

 The Big Four accounting firms are dipping their toes in the crypto pond.
 In February, KPMG Canada made an allocation of cryptoassets including Bitcoin and Ethereum, to its corporate treasury, the firm’s first direct investment in cryptoassets.
 The investment is a reflection of the firm’s belief that institutional adoption of cryptoassets and blockchain technology will continue to grow and become a regular part of the asset mix.

 One view of Web3.0 is that it will decentralise the internet and users won’t have to rely on social media companies and financial institutions to interact and transact.
 They will also own and control their data instead of ceding it to tech companies.

 Nick Abrahams, global co-leader, digital transformation practice at law firm Norton Rose Fulbright, says that is probably a “techno utopian view”, but agrees it will rely on blockchain, which will allow the ownership of digital assets and make for a much more immersive three-dimensional experience of the web.

 “We’ve introduced this new asset class we’ve never had before.
 A company normally had equity or it had cash.
 And now it’s got tokens, so we have to figure out how to value those,” he says.